 Note: Go to Fixed/Variable Output in the Audio Connections menu to set option to Yes if an external subwoofer is being used.

-• R and L Provides right front and right rear mixed sound to the right input, and left front and left rear mixed sound to the left input.
+• R and L Provides right front and right rear mixed sound, and left front and left rear mixed sound.